mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 ## Prerequisites
 1. Create a PagerDuty account with administrator permission in the PagerDuty application.
 2. Add a new app in PagerDuty with OAuth 2.0 functionality enabled.
 For more information, see [OAuth Functionality](https://developer.pagerduty.com/docs/oauth-functionality) and [Register an App](https://developer.pagerduty.com/docs/register-an-app).
-3. Select ‘Scoped OAuth’ in PagerDuty new app registration setting page.
+3. Select 'Scoped OAuth' in PagerDuty new app registration setting page.
-4. Use the following links for the field ‘Redirect URL’ in PagerDuty new app registration setting page.
+4. Use the following links for the field 'Redirect URL' in PagerDuty new app registration setting page.

    - For M365 Enterprise, copy and paste this [URL](https://gcs.office.com/v1.0/admin/oauth/callback)